Thin Tech Industry Support for Oracle in the Second Round of Supreme Court Briefing

 I. Technology Industry Briefs

-The companies that filed amicus briefs in support of Google have benefited in litigation from the rulings of the U.S. Court of Appeals for the Federal Circuit (“CAFC”) in this case.
+The companies that filed amicus briefs in support of Oracle have benefited in litigation from the rulings of the U.S. Court of Appeals for the Federal Circuit (“CAFC”) in this case.
 A total of ten computer scientists supported Oracle, while 85 joined briefs supporting Google.

 SAS Institute produces a suite of business software.
 It described its contrasting experiences in U.S. and European courts on the issue of software protection.
 In particular, it noted that the Court of Justice for the European Union found that software interfaces were not protectable.
 Thus, the SAS brief confirms the argument in the CCIA/Internet Association amicus brief that the CAFC’s decision is out of step with the prevailing international norms.
 SAS also questioned how Google and its amici used the term “interoperability.”
 For SAS, product A is interoperable with product B only if it attaches to product B, not if it competes with product B. This argument overlooks the fact that the firm that creates the interface typically makes products on both sides of the interface.
 For example, in Sega v.
 Accolade, Sega manufactured both games and game platforms.
 Thus, the Accolade games that attached to the Sega platform also competed with Sega games.
 This is discussed below in greater detail in the context of the “Copyright Thought Leaders” brief.